Holm-I-252/Hangman-Project/Final-Project/README.md

 ![game screen](./game-screen.PNG "Screen after you start a game")

 After you begin a game, this is what you shoudl see.
 If you click on one of the letter options and hit submit, It will send back a letter as your guess.
 If it's correct, it will fill in one of the blanks on the screen.
 Then you can guess again untill the game finishes.

+It's made using some HTML, CSS and JavaScript.
+The backend is created with JavaScript as well.
+It's deployed on Heroku at https://f6-hangman.herokuapp.com/